-A commissioning generation facility shall be treated as a self-scheduling generation facility for the purposes of outage coordination and shall follow the normal outage scheduling process (MR Ch.
+A commissioning generation facility or a commissioning electricity storage facility shall be treated as, respectively, a self-scheduling generation facility or a self-scheduling electricity storage facility for the purposes of outage coordination and shall follow the normal outage scheduling process (MR Ch.
 7, Sec.
-2.2A).
-The commissioning generation facility shall provide a detailed test plan including the following information, but not limited to:
+2.2A and 2.2D).
+The commissioning generation facility or commissioning electricity storage facility shall provide a detailed test plan including the following information, but not limited to:

-- The expected time of synchronizing to or de-synchronizing from the IESO-controlled grid, - Energy and reactive output levels, - The timing of and ramp rates associated with changes in energy and reactive output levels, - Run-back or trip tests for the commissioning generation facility, and - Excitation and Power System Stabilizer (PSS) tests.
+- The expected time of synchronizing to or de-synchronizing from the IESO-controlled grid, - Energy and reactive output levels, - The timing of and ramp rates associated with changes in energy and reactive output levels, - Run-back or trip tests for the commissioning generation facility or commissioning electricity storage facility, and - Excitation and Power System Stabilizer (PSS) tests.

-The IESO will attempt to provide scheduling flexibility for commissioning generation facilities in the same manner as those generation facilities performing routine testing as per Section 4.1.2.
-Market participants, whose generation units with planned outages are returning to service from long-term outages, or are commissioning generation units, shall provide the IESO with a loading profile before synchronization.
+The IESO will attempt to provide scheduling flexibility for commissioning generation facilities and commissioning electricity storage facilities in the same manner as those generation facilities or electricity storage facilities performing routine testing as per Section 4.1.2.
+Market participants, whose generation units or electricity storage units with planned outages are returning to service from long-term outages, or are commissioning generation units or commissioning electricity storage units, , shall provide the IESO with a loading profile before synchronization.

-The treatment of self-scheduling generation facilities in the IESO's security and adequacy assessments depends on the type of commissioning being performed as follows:
+The treatment of self-scheduling generation facilities and self-scheduling electricity storage facilities in the IESO's security and adequacy assessments depends on the type of commissioning being performed as follows:

-- 1. New generation facilities or those returning from long-term outages (mothballing) that are registered as self-scheduling generation facilities will be treated as unavailable for the purpose of calculating available capacity in the IESO's adequacy assessments. - A planned outage request should be submitted by market participants that define first synchronization and the expected date of commercial operation. - Market participants, who are not variable generation facilities, should submit, and keep up to date, the expected commissioning schedule (either via an outage request or other format as specified by the IESO) for the duration of the commissioning period. - Market participants, who are variable generation facilities, must submit, and keep up to date the expected commissioning schedule via an outage request for the duration of the commissioning period. - Commissioning generation facilities, that are not variable generation facilities, should manage all commissioning activities, until commercial operation is declared, with the use of offers as a self-scheduling generation facility.
-These offers should reflect the most recent update to the commissioning schedule. - o Commissioning generation facilities, that are variable generation facilities, shall offer a forecast output as provided by the IESO. - 2.
-Generation facilities that are registered as self-scheduling generation facilities for the purpose of testing new or modified equipment associated with the generation facility will be treated as available for the purposes of calculating available capacity in the IESO's adequacy assessments. - A planned outage request should be submitted by market participants that define the commissioning period. - O While commissioning, market participants, who are not variable generation facilities, must manage their loading by the use of offers as a self-scheduling generation facility.
+- 1. New generation facilities and electricity storage facilities, or those returning from long-term outages (mothballing) that are registered as self-scheduling generation facilities or self-scheduling electricity storage facilities, will be treated as unavailable for the purpose of calculating available capacity in the IESO's adequacy assessments. - A planned outage request should be submitted by market participants that define first synchronization and the expected date of commercial operation. - Market participants, who are not variable generation facilities, should submit, and keep up to date, the expected commissioning schedule (either via an outage request or other format as specified by the IESO) for the duration of the commissioning period. - Market participants, who are variable generation facilities, must submit, and keep up to date the expected commissioning schedule via an outage request for the duration of the commissioning period. - Commissioning generation facilities or commissioning electricity storage facilities that are not variable generation facilities should manage all commissioning activities, until commercial operation is declared, with the use of dispatch data as a self-scheduling generation facility or self-scheduling electricity storage facility.
+Dispatch data should reflect the most recent update to the commissioning schedule.

+- Commissioning generation facilities, that are variable generation facilities, shall offer a forecast output as provided by the IESO. - Generation facilities that are registered as self-scheduling generation facilities or self-scheduling electricity storage facilities for the purpose of testing new or modified equipment associated with the generation facility or electricity storage facility will be treated as available for the purposes of calculating available capacity in the IESO's adequacy assessments.
+In addition, - A planned outage request should be submitted by market participants that define the commissioning period. - While commissioning, market participants, who are not variable generation facilities, must manage their loading by the use of dispatch data as a self-scheduling generation facility or self-scheduling electricity storage facility.
 Market participants, who are variable generation facilities, must manage their loading via outage requests and offer a forecast output, as provided by the IESO. - Outage requests are to be submitted for each stage of the commissioning period that reflects expected output.